Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 Investigation Context and Objectives
 =======================================

 A key prediction of the Lake Hawea groundwater model hosted in this repository was that there was some threshold lake level below which the lake would become disconnected from the groundwater system.
 Subsequently groundwater levels could fall significantly.
 These predictions were based on the model structure required to match observed groundwater levels, particularly in bore G40/0415.
-This repository holds more information on the `model structure <../model_build/README.rst#multi-layer-3d-model-structure>`_ # todo check and `predictions at low lake levels <../Scenarios/README.rst#lake-drop-scenario-results>`_.
+This repository holds more information on the `model structure <../model_build/README.rst#multi-layer-3d-model-structure>`_ and `predictions at low lake levels <../Scenarios/README.rst#lake-drop-scenario-results>`_.

 .. figure:: ../support_figures/concept_diagram_0.png
     :height: 650 px